vadim-soude/ToastNotifier/README.md

 ```
 ### gradle.properties

-Add your github credentials
+Add your GitHub credentials :
 ```diff
 + github.username=your-github-username-in-lower-case
 + github.token=xxxxxxxxxxxxxxx
 ```
-Get a token here : https://github.com/settings/tokens (You don't need to add any particular permission to it, only for authentification with Github Packages)
+Get a token here : https://github.com/settings/tokens (You don't need to add any particular permission to it, only for authentication with GitHub Packages)

-**DO NOT SHARE YOUR TOKEN AND DON'T PUSH IT TO ANY GIT REPO, BE CAREFULL !**
+**DO NOT SHARE YOUR TOKEN AND DON'T PUSH IT TO ANY GIT REPO, BE CAREFUL !**

 ### plugin.yml
 Add the depend mention :